azadbolour/boardgame/BACKLOG.md

 ## Technical Debt

-- For all data structures decide what fields are public and only export those.
+- For all Haskell data structures decide what fields are public and only export those.

 - Code duplication for caching in GameCache.
 Should just use Cache for Game.
 See TODO comment of GameCache.